puzzle/mailbox-watcher/README.md

 ## Featurelist

-- Monitors several projects with different mailboxes
+- Monitors several projects with different mailboxes.
-- Checks mails for a maximum age
+- Checks mails for a maximum age.
-- Checks mails subject with a regex
+- Checks mail subjects with a custom regex.
-- Generates projectsite with report
+- Generates project page with a report.